 In New York, injured employees who get hurt on-the-job can make workers’ compensation claims for benefits with help from a New York City work injury lawyer.
 Employers are expected to either buy insurance coverage or to self-insure so benefits are available for injured employees after an accident at work.
 State law determines what coverage employers are required to obtain and state laws establish how the workers’ compensation benefits system operates.

 The last major reforms to state workers’ compensation laws in New York passed a decade ago, and WSKG News reports that there are currently negotiations underway to potentially reform some parts of the workers compensation system in New York State.
 Companies are eagerly awaiting any news of reforms in order to make their business plans for the upcoming year.

-According to WSKG News, there has been a push to reform workers’ comp rules in New York State since the last legislation passed 10 years ago.
+According to a previous article in WSKG News, there has been a push to reform workers’ comp rules in New York State since the last legislation passed 10 years ago.
 Workers’ compensation insurance rates within New York are the third highest rates in the United States, and employers want reforms to help bring down costs.
 There are also efforts to reform workers’ compensation by advocacy groups who are concerned about the level of care that is being provided to workers and who are concerned about the time that it takes for workers’ compensation claims in the state to be reviewed.